eclipse-theia/generator-theia-extension/templates/README.md

 ## Developing with the browser example

-Start watching of <%= params.extensionName %>.
+Start watching all packages, including `browser-app`, of your application with

+    yarn watch

+*or* watch only specific packages with

     cd <%= params.extensionPath %>
     yarn watch

-Start watching of the browser example.
+and the browser example.

-    yarn rebuild:browser
     cd browser-app
     yarn watch

+In a new terminal, rebuild the browser example.

+    yarn rebuild:browser

 Launch `Start Browser Backend` configuration from VS code.